Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 7. Login as the user that has "Contributor" access to DevTest labs.
 If you do not have an additional account available, you can continue with these steps as an owner as well.

 **NOTE: Remember that the primary difference between an Owner and Contributor is that an Owner can assign access to the resource.
-Both Owners and Contributors can manage the resource.**
+A Contributors can only manage the resource, but cannot assign access.**

 8. Navigate to your DevTest Lab.
     * Select Confguration and Policies.